 Names such as Buddy Marvel, Disco Des Mottes spring to mind but there were countless others that would win often by a handful of lengths or less having been heavily eased after the clearing the last a mile in front.

 We were probably only playing fivers and tenners a pop but were collecting day in, day out.
-I remember working in a pub in Farringdon to help make ends meet around 97-98 and one time calling in a distances bet for a certain meeting from a public phone at the station, knocking off a few hours later and rushing back to the same phone to close down the bet before the last, pocketing five times more than I’d just working my arse off for.
+I remember working in a pub in Farringdon one day around 97-98 and one time calling in a distances bet for a certain meeting from a public phone at the station, knocking off a few hours later and rushing back to the same phone to close down the bet before the last, pocketing five times more than I’d just working my arse off for.

 These were obviously the days before mobile phones were widely used, so if you were out and about you had to plot your day so that you would be near a public phone at certain times of the day.
 I know I started this ramble by saying life was simpler back then, but it really was.
 Logistics were the only problem.
 At least Sporting would take the bet no questions asked, rather than making you wait while you were ‘referred to a trader’.

 I miss playing the spreads.
-I honestly don’t know if I’m up or down with the firms over the years.
+I must be a bit up with the firms over the years, but not by much.
 I used to win on the jumps and do it all back on the flat and on lazy sports bets back then.
 Which is why I don’t play on the flat now unless I’m at the track.

 I remember one cricket bet where England were playing NZ at Lord’s, a green top on which the home side made batting look all-but impossible and were skittled on the first day for around 200 – in those days a pitiful score.